 Northwood’s curriculum outlines the knowledge and skills that pupils need that will in turn enable them to take advantage of opportunities, responsibilities and experiences of later life.
-Our curriculum sets out clearly what end points each subject is building towards and what pupils need to know and be able to do to reach those end points, in a logical progression.
-The school’s curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before.
+There is a difference between knowledge which will be retained close to the point of teaching it, and that which will be retained forever.
+Our curriculum contains essential 'sticky knowledge' (embedded) that will be needed in order to access the next years objectives i.e. the end points in each each subject that pupils need to know and be able to do, in a logical progression.
+Hence Northwood's curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before.
 At Northwood, pupils will learn the curriculum and make progress by knowing more, remembering more, and being able to do more.
 Pupils need to transfer and embed key concepts in their long-term memory and apply them fluently.
 Learning can be defined as:

 ‘An alteration in long-term memory.
 If nothing has altered in long-term memory, nothing has been learned.’